St. Clairsville police arrest man after running from police with suspected cocaine and methamphetamine

 (WTRF)- A traffic stop by St. Clairsville police leads to one man being arrested for suspected cocaine and suspected methamphetamine.

-St. Clairsville police say they stopped a vehicle on RT.9 for speeding.
+St. Clairsville police say they stopped a vehicle on State Route 9 for speeding.

 Curry attempted to run from officers on foot carrying a large plastic bag, said police.